What is employment status?

 According to Statistics Canada, a full-time employee clocks 30 or more hours each week at their principal job.
 It is important to note that these required hours can vary based on your province or territory, so be sure to check the regulations in your specific location.

-While the entitlements of a full-time employee vary by provincial or territorial legislation, they can include sick leave, paid vacation, and statutory holidays.
-Benefits such as the Canada Pension Plan, Employment Insurance, and Worker’s Compensation Insurance are mandatory in all regions.
+While the entitlements of a full-time employee vary by provincial or territorial legislation, they can include sick leave, paid vacation and statutory holidays.

-The benefits of hiring a full-time employee include lower turnover rates, greater familiarity with the position and its duties, higher levels of consistency, and a better return on your investment in training.
-The downside is they usually require steady hours and can increase your payroll expenses.
+The benefits of hiring a full-time employee may include lower turnover rates, greater familiarity with the position and its duties, higher levels of consistency and a better return on your investment in training.
+The downside is that they usually require steady hours and can increase your payroll expenses.

 Part-time employment

 Part-time hires can benefit your company by offering a flexible workforce, lowering overall payroll costs and decreasing burnout rates.
-On the other hand, part-timers can pose scheduling challenges, often have lower levels of commitment and offer less consistency—a trait that can impact customer service.
+On the other hand, part-timers can pose scheduling challenges, often have lower levels of commitment and offer less consistency.

 Temporary employment